OCA/social/mass_mailing_custom_unsubscribe/README.rst

 * This custom HTML is not translatable, so as a suggestion, you can define the same text in several languages in several lines.
+* If you use the ``website_multi`` module, you will probably find that the views are not visible by default.
+Private module, not our problem.

 For example: